 The Alberta Emergency Management Agency (AEMA) offers a variety of emergency management courses specifically for elected officials and public service employees.
-These courses are held in a classroom setting or online.
+Take these courses online or in a classroom setting.

 AEMA Training Calendar

 View upcoming course dates and details on the AEMA Training Calendar.